Pecorino denomination

 What are the main characteristics of Pecorino wine?

-Pecorino wine is distinguished by its brilliant straw color, its floral and fruity bouquet, and its pleasant freshness on the palate.
+Pecorino wine stands out for its bright straw color, its floral and fruity bouquet and its pleasant freshness on the palate.

 Where can I buy Pecorino wine?

-Pecorino wine is available at specialized wine shops and online through producers' websites.
+Pecorino wine is available at specialized wine shops and online through the producers' websites.

 Pecorino wine pairs well with fish dishes, appetizers, and fresh cheeses.

-How long does the maturation of Pecorino wine take?
+How long does it take for Pecorino wine to mature?

-The maturation of Pecorino wine varies depending on the type, but generally requires several months in the bottle before consumption.
+The maturation of Pecorino wine varies depending on the type, but generally requires a few months in the bottle before being consumed.